ryanhaticus/ryanhaticus/README.md

 - 🎓 Studying Computer Science at Iowa State University.
-- 🏢 Doing digital consulting at Huellen Software Company, LLC.
+- 🏢 Doing digital consulting at Huellen Software Consulting, LLC.
 - 🚜 Working as a Software Engineer at John Deere Financial.